oatw/luda/site/markdown/_elements/scrollbar.md

 The scrollbar styles are written in pure CSS in Luda, the customized styles only shows for screens larger than the `m` width breakpoint.
-The styles only work for Webkit browsers and Edge browsers since Firefox doesn't support customizing scrollbar appearances in CSS.

 ## Examples